Impressions: An American in Denmark

 Or maybe we should exercise like the Danes.
 They walk like crazy, everywhere, have great posture, are slender, and very athletic.
 Many smoke too, but only in moderation; the smokers also walk like crazy.
 They treat cigarettes like we treat espresso—a few a day.

 The Resistance Museum.
 Maybe it’s my age, but I find history to be very helpful in understanding a country’s psyche.
-(If you get to Singapore, check out the National Museum of Singapore, you’ll understand Prime Minister Lee Kuan Yew and Singapore much better.)
+(If you get to Singapore, check out the National Museum of Singapore, you’ll understand Prime Minister Lee Kuan Yew and Singapore much better.
+And if you really want to get into it – Singapore is one of the most fascinating nations in the world – check out the aptly named 100 Best Things to Do in Singapore, from Jen Reviews).

 In Copenhagen, I stumbled across the Resistance Museum.
 During World War II, Nazi Germany basically held a gun to the leaders Denmark in order to gain access to Norway.
 With a population one-tenth the size of Germany and essentially no military, the Danes had little choice.
 Their government agreed to be occupied by the Nazis, and yet be officially neutral.
 There are those who considered it collaboration; after August 1943, all cooperation officially came to an end.